jeyenlam/EcoChic/README.md

 <h2>Built It With</h2>

-HTML, CSS, React.js, Node.js, RapidAPI, Figma
+HTML, CSS, React.js, RapidAPI, Figma, and other Javascript libraries

 For more information, go to this <a href='https://devpost.com/software/ecochic-0denl7'>link</a>